 Your target repository must be empty.First-time connection steps

-Use these steps the first time you connect a Superblocks app to GitHub.-
+Use these steps the first time you connect a Superblocks app to GitHub.
+You can also use Clark to connect and manage Git.-

 Open Git Settings.